Dharsha26-git/To-do-application/README.md

 10. Conclusion:

-    If the item appears correctly, the application and database are working together as expected.
+    If the item appears correctly, the application and database are working together as expected.By building a FastAPI-based TODO service and running it together with a PostgreSQL database inside Docker containers, how environment variables are used for configuration, and how Docker Compose helps orchestrate multi-service environments.

  ----------------------------------------